Stratiz/cautious-meme/README.md

-# Text Editor Starter Code
+# Text Editor application

+Uses webpack and can deliver an offline website